id0Sch/log4js-json-layout/README.md

 - `categoryName` - specified when `log4js` is initialized
 - `data` - if the log message is a string, otherwise omitted
 - `level` - level in human readable format
 - `source` - if provided, will be included

+Additional properties can be specified as extra arguments of object type during invocation of log function.
+Static or constant properties can be specified using the `static` config option.

 ### Options

 - `type` - string, always `json`
 - `source` - optional string, just sets the property `source`.
 Example value: `development`
 - `include` - array of properties to include in the log object
 - `colors` - boolean; off by default.
 If set to true, colorizes the output using log4js default color scheme based on log level.
-Useful for development, do not use for storing logs.
+Useful for development, do not use for storing logs
+- `static` - object, name value pairs of this object are added to output

 ### Example Config